Vaping cessation

 Vaping cessation, usually called "quitting vaping", is the process of stopping using electronic cigarettes, usually those containing nicotine.
 Professional assistance for quitting is similar to that given for stopping cigarette smoking; however, quitting vaping can have unique challenges; as noted by researchers at Harvard Medical School, "'vapes can deliver a much higher dose [of nicotine] much faster than traditional cigarettes."
 This can make vapes harder to quit than cigarettes.

 According to the California Department of Public Health, many people who vape do not recognize their dependence or underestimate the difficulty of quitting.
 The lack of clear dosage labeling on vaping products and frequent device modification can further complicate cessation efforts.
 Adolescents attempting to quit vaping often face challenges like exposure to peers who vape, stress from family or school, and the appeal of new e-cigarette flavors, which can lead to relapse.

 Vaping cessation methods

 Cold turkey

 Quitting "cold turkey" refers to quitting the use of an addictive substance suddenly and without assistance.
 A study published in 2023 found that 78.4% of participants attempted to quit vaping using this method.
 The same study also found that those who did not attempt this method of quitting favored this method of cessation in the future.
-Another study published in 2023 found that a majority of their participants also favored unassisted quittbstitutioning (63.7%).
+Another study published in 2023 found that a majority of their participants (63.7%) also favored unassisted quitting.